 What is Let’s Talk Prevention: Reducing Toxic Exposures?

 The Let’s Talk Prevention: Reducing Toxic Exposures medical booklet for health professionals summarizes scientific evidence linking exposure and effect for many common chemicals of concern and suggests how to begin environmental health conversations with patients.
-The accompanying Let’s Talk Prevention: Reducing Toxic Exposures medical brochure for patients — also available in Spanish, Portuguese, Mandarin, Japanese, and Korean — describes basic steps for individuals and families to reduce problematic exposures and choose safer alternatives to toxic products.
+The accompanying Let’s Talk Prevention: Reducing Toxic Exposures medical brochure for patients — also available in Spanish, Portuguese, Mandarin, Japanese, Korean, and Vietnamese — describes basic steps for individuals and families to reduce problematic exposures and choose safer alternatives to toxic products.
 The goal of this program is to reduce toxic exposures which have implications for reducing the burden and cost of all environmentally-linked diseases, including breast cancer.
 This is a one-of-a-kind program and the first to be developed that supports toxic exposures reduction.

 What is the Let’s Talk Prevention Tour?
 The Let’s Talk Prevention: Reducing Toxic Exposures tour is an exhibition and lecture series throughout Massachusetts featuring the Massachusetts Breast Cancer Coalition’s Let’s Talk Prevention materials.
 The materials can be easily exhibited and displayed at hospitals, health centers, community centers, libraries, high schools, and colleges.
 The Let’s Talk Prevention: Reducing Toxic Exposure tour can be tailored to the specific needs of a community and can include: community outreach table in a lobby/oncology office, an exhibition at a health and wellness fair, speaking engagements and lectures, special events, private events, and hospital staff meetings.
 We are visiting hospitals, health centers, community centers, libraries, high schools, colleges, and private groups to share the materials and encourage discussions about the reduction of toxic exposures in our communities.